DQL¶

 Compatible Syntax (Not Recommended)¶

-The following syntax is retained for historical compatibility and is not recommended for new queries.
-These operators have different semantics on array fields than on regular fields, which can cause confusion.
+The following syntax is retained for historical compatibility purposes and is not recommended for use in new queries.
+The semantics of these operators on array fields are different from those on ordinary fields and can easily cause confusion.

-// Historical syntax: Single value inclusion check (overloaded semantics of equal operator)
+// Historical syntax: Single value inclusion check (overloaded semantics of the equal operator)

 {tags = 'web'} // true, because tags contains 'web'